 Forests also tell their own stories.
-An acoustic monitoring device was placed at the intersection of an oak-hickory forest and a prairie fen, which recorded for one minute every thirty minutes from August 30, 2015 through November 1, 2015.
+An acoustic monitoring device was placed in a Southwest Michigan Land Conservancy (SWMLC) management area, which recorded for one minute every thirty minutes from May through August 2016.
 Similar acoustic monitoring devices were deployed in several other landscapes throughout the state of Michigan.
 The Michigan DNR is planning to host an online story map where people can read the stewardship stories collected through this project, submit their own stories, view images, and listen to sounds of our forests.